krakenjs/zoid/README.md

 So I build an iframe based component.
 Iframes are great ways to sandbox off little bits of cross-domain functionality, where I want to put a component on your page, but I want it to be a black box and not let you have any access to it.
 But immediately, I run into more problems:

 - How do I have people pass down data?
-Should they build an iframe and and drop strings down through my url?
+Should they programatically create an iframe and and drop string parameters down through my url?
 - How do I pass data and events back up?
-Do I send fire-and-forget post messages and have you listen for them all manually?
+Do I send fire-and-forget post messages and have you listen for them all?
 - How do I deal with the lifecycle of the component?

 xcomponent aims to solve all of these problems, by providing a clean way to build distributable, cross-domain components that work seamlessly with both iframes and popups, with tight interfaces that you define.